Mr. Steve Muenzberg

 Andrew has more than 19 years of aerospace engineering experience including a Masters of Science in Aeronautics and Astronautics from the University of Washington.

-Andrew has spent much of his career working new aircraft product development and performance enhancing modifications design.
+Andrew has spent much of his career working on new aircraft product development and performance-enhancing modification design.
 He has led or contributed to the sizing and OML design of numerous new aircraft configurations including low-speed and supersonic UAS, civil transport aircraft, air-launch platforms, and space planes.
 He has specific expertise in multi-disciplinary configuration design, wind tunnel testing, applied aerodynamics analysis, airfoil and high-lift design, performance, and stability & control.
-Andrew has been an active member of the AIAA Applied Aerodynamics Technical Committee which represents the technical community engaged in analysis, design, research and development in applied aerodynamics of airborne and surface vehicles.
+Andrew has been an active member of the AIAA Applied Aerodynamics Technical Committee which represents the technical community engaged in the analysis, design, research, and development of applied aerodynamics of airborne and surface vehicles.

 Dr. Josh Sementi